MatthewKennedy/make_taggable/README.md

 ## Compatibility

-Versions 0.6.x is compatible with Ruby 2.5 + and Rails 5.2 upwards.
+Versions 0.7.x is compatible with Ruby 2.5 + and Rails 5.2 upwards.

 ## Testing

-Make Taggable uses RSpec for its test coverage.
+MakeTaggable uses RSpec for its test coverage.
 Inside the gem directory, you can run the specs by following the steps below:

 Install the rquired gems: